 After a quick video of Sherry’s sparse closet sparked hundreds of questions on Instagram, we’re breaking down her process for creating a wardrobe that saves space, money, and energy.
 So if you want to tame your overflowing closet, cut your clothing budget, or take the stress out of getting yourself or your kids dressed each morning – this episode is for you.
-We’re also sharing an unconventional solution to filling those empty corners in your master bedroom.
+We’re also sharing an unconventional solution to filling those empty corners in your bedroom.
 Plus John pushes back on a recent social media controversy.

 You can download this episode from Apple Podcasts, Google Podcasts, Stitcher, TuneIn Radio, and Spotify – or listen to it below!
 Then use this page to check out any links, notes, or photos we referenced.
 Note: If you’re reading in a feed reader, you may have to click through to the post to see the player.

 - This will be our view for another couple of weeks now that our exterior brick painting has been pushed back to the end of October (cue the sad trombone).
 This photo is a few weeks old, but things are still looking remarkably green around here!

 - Sherry’s putting together a big blog post about her closet/wardrobe for later this week – and I figure it’s easier to have everything in one place, but here’s a quick peek at her side of the closet, which is what people saw briefly in Instagram Stories recently (you can watch those here)